GDSC-DGU/2024-SolutionChallenge-Wave/Server-Deploy.md

 3. **Init.sql**

-   For the application to function properly, you need to create several tables in your database.
-This setup is crucial for managing users, donations, countries, and other related data.
-Below is the `init.sql` file content that you should include in your project to initialize your database schema:
+To initialize your database schema, you should create an init.sql file containing the schema definitions.
+This file should be placed in the same directory as your docker-compose.yml file.
+Including this init.sql file in your project at the specified location will ensure that your database is correctly set up when you start your application using Docker Compose.

    ```sql
     -- Users Table